tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 some data where the original dataset is private and only a filter on the dataset is public.

-Dealing with federation is quite easy.
+If you use the ordinary search webpages rather than the API, you can ols deal with federation in the same step.
 In the HTML search interface that is intended for humans, federated datasets are shaded blue and shown as links to other data portals, rather than being shaded white and linking within the same portal.
 When searching the site, simply ignore these